cudail/snolf-rb2/README.md

 * Added air snolf command
 * Replaced Everybody's Snolf WAD with a console command
 * Removed idle animation sprites
+* Stopped Snolf bouncing on the ground when doing the death animation

 v1.6
 * Adjusted alignment of constellation sprites